compomics/ThermoRawFileParser/README.md

                              The metadata output file.
 By default the metadata file is written to the output directory.
   -g, --gzip                 GZip the output file.
+  -p, --noPeakPicking[=VALUE]
-  -p, --noPeakPicking        Don't use the peak picking provided by the native
+                             Don't use the peak picking provided by the native Thermo library.
-                               Thermo library.
 By default peak picking is enabled.
+Optional argument allows disabling peak
+                               peaking only for selected MS levels and should be a comma-separated list of integers (1,2,3) and/or intervals (1-3), open-end intervals (1-)
+                               are allowed
   -z, --noZlibCompression    Don't use zlib compression for the m/z ratios and
                                intensities.
 By default zlib compression is
                                enabled.